Instructions & Interpreters

-ColdFusion is an compiled programming language which means it can’t run on your processor directly, it has to be fed into a middleman called the Java Virtual Machine in the form of Java Bytecode.
+ColdFusion is a compiled programming language which means it can’t run on your processor directly, it has to be fed into a middleman called the Java Virtual Machine in the form of Java Bytecode.
 It is also a dynamic language, meaning you do not have the typed restrictions a compile-time language like Java has.
 This means you have greater flexibility as the engine actually infers the types for you (Lucee) and it allows you to do runtime manipulations like method injections, removals, metadata programming etc that a typical typed language would not allow.
 It also allows us to not be in the dreaded compile, build, deploy cycle, since the ColdFusion scripts will be evaluated, compiled and executed all at runtime.
 No need of re-deploying or annoying restarts.

 However, with much power comes greater responsibility.
 There is a lot more potential of runtime exceptions due to the fact that these exceptions cannot be caught by a compiler at compilation time, as compilation occurs at the same time as execution.
 Thus, unit and integration testing become a real asset when building applications under a dynamic language.
 Wouldn't you know it, we also have a great tool for test driven and behavior driven development for ColdFusion: TestBox.

 The ColdFusion engine will convert your markup into byte code and feed it into the Virtual Machine (VM) to execute it.
 The benefit to this approach is that you can write ColdFusion code once and, typically, execute it on many different operating systems and hardware platforms.